anggelomos/outlook-mail-archiver/README.md

 # outlook-mail-archiver
-Small robot to select all the mail from the inbox and archive them using the outlook interface
+It’s not possible to archive all emails in outlook automatically, but you can do it manually, so the idea is to create a robot that archives all emails in outlook using the interface.